1siddharth/team-alphaone/README.md

   * ***Virtual Guide Dog - An app for the visually disabled*** - A virtual guide dog which helps you teach and navigate topics in a special way that addresses their needs.
   * ***Internship Opportunities for disabled tech students*** - An app that connects people studying in the tech sector to have access to internship opportunities.

 We ended up choosing poor access as this was one which had a higher degree of difficulty and it's potential to be used in various types of scenarios with the aim of providing education to lots of niche audiences who are unable to access education at the moment.
 We envision that an application like this would be a fully accredited course which could then be heavily supported by government programs giving disability students better accessibility and funds for using a program such as this.
 The idea behind this would be also to extend this past just disability students and extending it to students of all types who either have non-physical disabilities or students who are looking for alternative learning experiences.
 The user stories that we developed for this idea were boiled down to very basic components we knew we would need to provide as an MVP product.
 The ability to build out functionality which would fall outside the MVP product are endless and opens up the ability for users to be able to access the wider tech community through one simple medium.

 # HOW WAS IT BUILT?:

+### Technologies used
+* NodeJS
+* MongoDB
+* ExpressJS
+* React

 There were a few different factors that we needed to take into account when scoping out this idea, especially the fact that none of us were well familiar with the capability of building a fully fledged Virtual Class Management Portal.
 The language is fairly intuitive but one of the things we noticed pretty quickly is that there are very limited tutorials and documentation to provide guidance.
-As we were using a fairly basic structure for our application we were able to allocate some resources to purely developing the VR scenarios which gave them time to understand and play around with the framework to come up with an MVP Solution.
+As we were using a fairly basic structure for our application we were able to allocate some resources to purely developing the  scenarios which gave them time to understand and play around with the framework to come up with an MVP Solution.
 Using real life imagery and resources from various resources, we were able to create a two step process for the users, the first being that they could land on a site and choose the topic/class that they were looking to join and the second being the actual VR classroom.
-The VR classroom incorporates a virtual teacher (Jamie), a blackboard which can use audio/video such as a screen record showing step throughs of their code courses and the ability to have a large scale amount of students accessing those resources from anywhere.
+The virtual classroom incorporates various tools such as:

+ * Internship Portal : To help the students get acquainted with various opportunities providing them    real world scenarios to implement and upgrade their skills.
+ * Course Portal : Involves the courses which the users have enrolled in from various platforms such    as Coursera,Udemy,CodingBlocks,etc.
+ * Refreshments : Keeping the users in touch with the current news happening in various tags can        serve as a refreshment for the stressful activities done by the users.

 # THE FUTURE OF VCR